FactomProject/FactomDocs/communityTesterDirections.md

 ### Prepare Operating System

 The most testing to date has been done under Linux.
 To get the best testing experience, it should be done on Linux.
 That will also help us recreate the bugs you experience better.
 If you are running Windows or Mac, please install a virtual machine to run Factom.
-Once we get a more stable system, we will get it working on Windows and Mac.
+On a Mac, the only differences are with installing Hg and Git.
+Installing on Windows has been known to work, but is not covered here.

 Here are some good directions to get a virtual machine installed with Linux. http://www.instructables.com/id/Introduction-38/?ALLSTEPS